Iterative convergence in phase-field brittle fracture computations: exact line search is all you need: Numerical assessment of the method

-We employ the line search algorithms only for the solution of the mechanical problem; for the linear complementarity damage problem, we use Newton's method with the reduced-space active set strategy to enforce irreversibility.
-In this way, we focus only on the influence of the non-linearity of the mechanical problem induced by the strain energy decomposition.
+As before, we employ the line search algorithms only for the solution of the mechanical problem; for the linear complementarity damage problem, we use Newton's method with the reduced-space active set strategy to enforce irreversibility.
 We select four test cases from the obstacle course, and for each of them we analyze a particularly challenging load step (Fig.~\ref{fig:performance}), i.e. the load step at nucleation (Fig.~\ref{fig:performance_a}), or at abrupt propagation and failure (Fig.~\ref{fig:performance_b},~\ref{fig:performance_c}, \ref{fig:performance_d}).
 For each case, we plot on the left-hand side of the figures the staggered paths.
 Since we employ no line search in the damage subproblem, the paths are stretched along the horizontal axis and all methods require the same number of total Newton iterations for the damage problem.
-On the right-hand side of the figures, we visualize further metrics to evaluate the computational efficiency, namely the total number of Newton iterations and the average number of residual evaluations per Newton iteration for the mechanical problem.
+On the right-hand side of the figures, we visualize further metrics to evaluate the computational efficiency, namely, the total number of Newton iterations and the average number of residual evaluations per Newton iteration for the mechanical problem.
 Note that the secant method and the backtracking line search evaluate the energy and not the residual, hence they need one residual evaluation per Newton iteration.
-We deliberately refrain from comparing the total computational time, since this strongly depends on problem, setup, and implementation.
-Instead, we consider the total number of Newton iterations to be the strongest indicator of computational efficiency.

 We observe significant differences in performance between the tested line search algorithms.
 In general, the proposed exact line search based on bisection achieves the shortest staggered path (hence the lowest total number of Newton iterations), or the second shortest one.
 Only in one case the secant method, in its version which seeks roots in the directional derivative, achieves a slightly shorter staggered path.
 However, the secant method performs less consistently, as sometimes it is close to the performance of the proposed line search, but sometimes it needs up to twice as many total Newton iterations, or it even fails.
 A similar observation holds for the secant method which seeks the minimum of the residual or of the energy, whereby the former performs slightly better.
 This can be explained with the complicated behavior of the energy in the search direction, illustrated in Appendix~\ref{app:linesearch_sampling}, which causes the gradient-based secant method to struggle to converge to the minimum (or the root of the directional derivative).
 The backtracking algorithm shows the worst overall performance, leading to significantly longer staggered paths.
 This again can be attributed to the complicated behavior of the respective objective in the search direction, where the algorithm can exit with non-optimal step size multipliers.
 Further, the energy-based backtracking is able to reach convergence only in one of the assessed cases and with a significantly longer staggered path in comparison to the other algorithms.
 In contrast, the bisection algorithm which seeks the roots of the directional derivative is not influenced by the specific energy landscape along the Newton direction, and it always obtains the step size which minimizes the energy along the search direction.